 This is why Georgia’s Gwinnett Medical Center (GMC) initiated self-service active directory password reset in 2005.
 Now, 800 physicians and their associated staff numbering over 2000 accounts manage their own passwords.

-As Rick Allen, vice president of Information Security at Gwinnett explains, “At the time, requests for active directory password resets were overwhelming our help desk, so Avatier’s Password Station was put in place to allow physicians and their office staff — which could be as many as 30 people in one office — to manage, reset or otherwise keep up with their own passwords.
+As Rick Allen, vice president of Information Security at Gwinnett explains, “At the time, requests for active directory password resets were overwhelming our help desk, so Avatier’s Password Management was put in place to allow physicians and their office staff — which could be as many as 30 people in one office — to manage, reset or otherwise keep up with their own passwords.
 This way, we weren’t eating our own help desk cycles and were creating more efficiency.
 And physicians and their staff could more quickly get to the information they needed to be effective in their jobs.”

 The proof of the effectiveness of conducting password management through self-service active directory password reset is practically self-evident.
-Allen is able to run a report of all Password Station Active Directory resets and report how much help desk money was saved with automatic versus manual resets.
+Allen is able to run a report of all Password Management Active Directory resets and report how much help desk money was saved with automatic versus manual resets.